We are not able to send out email updates now, so please SIGN AND SHARE this petition. Thank you!

 - Planning Minister Richard Wynne has taken over the decision re the trees from Heritage Victoria.
 This cut short the democratic public consultation process.

 - Tim Read, MP for Brunswick, asked a question in Parliament yonks ago, asking for the Gandolfo Gardens to be protected from LXRP.
 The answer he finally received was not only late but sub-standard - that three trees would be planted for every one removed.
 Any idiot knows that three little trees do not equate to a single 100-year-old tree.
 No assurances were given to protect the Gardens and surrounds.

 - Our Mad Hatters Tea Party genteel protest event, on Sunday, the 4th of August, was a big success.
 Approximately 150 people attended, adopted trees, joined the Emergency Tree Phone (in case of illegal tree-felling) and enjoyed the festivities, tea and cakes.
-The event raised awareness of the issue and gained local media coverage.

 - It's still possible to adopt a tree or join the Tree Phone!
 Let us know via our Facebook Page.